 Professor Swinburn has been an advisor on many government committees, WHO consultations, and large scientific studies internationally.
 He has an excellent understanding of current health funders in Aotearoa and has advised and received funding from health-focused philanthropic organisations internationally including Bloomberg Philanthropy.

-With a focus on eliminating health inequities and upholding Te Tiriti, Dr Bryers’s work includes hauora Māori research, health promotion, education and the wider determinants of health.
+With a focus on eliminating health inequities and upholding Te Tiriti, Dr Bryer’s work includes hauora Māori research, health promotion, education and the wider determinants of health.

 21 October 2019 – The old saying "when elephants fight, the mice get trampled" could equally be applied to the battle between the United States and China over trade.